 The organic version is a shining example of the phrase “slow as molasses”.
 As you pour it out of the jar, it’s super thick, dark, and slooowly trickles into the measuring cup.
 The regular molasses does the same, but it is definitely thinner and pours out much faster.

 All of this is to say, use organic if you can!
-I find mine at Sprouts or Whole Foods or you can purchase it online (this is not sponsored, I just really like this molasses!).
+I find mine at Sprouts or Whole Foods or you can purchase it online.
+I just really like this molasses!

 But I also understand that not everyone has access to organic molasses which is totally fine.
 I mainly wanted to put this point in here in case you’re wondering why your cookies turned out a bit lighter in color.
 Trust me, they will still taste AMAZING.